[Home] [About Us] [How to Order] [FAQs] [Guide to Family History Research]

 Online Backup Services

 Not only do you need to make backups of the files on your computer’s hard drive, you need to get those backups out of your house.
 One easy way to do that is with an online backup service that copies the files you designate onto a server in cyberspace.
-You need a fast Internet connection for this to be an efficient way to back up files.
-Also, it shouldn’t be the only backup of your files.
+Google "online backup services" to explore your options.
+It's important to get those files out of your house and setting the process to do it without you having to think about it is the best way.

 The hitch to data migration is that you must have software as well as hardware that will read those electronic files you’re saving.
 If you want to be cautious,